googlearchive/code-prettify/README.md

 * Works on HTML pages.
 * Works even if code contains embedded links, line numbers, etc.
-* Simple API: include some JS & CSS and add an onload handler.
+* Simple API: include some JavaScript & CSS and add an onload handler.
 * Lightweights: small download and does not block page from loading while running.
 * Customizable styles via CSS.
 See the [themes gallery][1].